Check your application status

-Our bachelor of nursing, bachelor of fine arts and bachelor of education programs require you to submit application documents in addition to the items listed on your general application summary.
+Our bachelor of nursing, and bachelor of fine arts programs require you to submit application documents in addition to the items listed on your general application summary.
 If

 you are applying to a competitive program offered by Memorial’s St John’s